Chris-Johnston/Chris-Johnston.github.io/_posts/2020-05-27-home-assistant.md

 flashing the Tasmota software.
 Also, I think at the time the devices were out of stock.

+I already was using a RPi, so just making a board to sit on the GPIO seemed like the best solution.

 ### 433 MHz on Raspberry Pi

 Home Assistant includes built-in integration with [rpi_rf], which